zediious/mo2-purge-downloads/README.md

   <image src=https://i.imgur.com/59gPDaz.png></image>
 </div>

+4) Select whether you wish to purge the archives, or only list them with the buttons.
+Check the box if you want to output a log file.

 5) Any archive and respective `.meta` file associated with a *deleted* mod will be removed, and a dialog box will appear showing a list of all removed archives.

 The standalone script is to be placed directly in your `downloads` directory and ran by command line.
 It will print a log of removed archives.